 ACC83 = CapacitySD − Qduct_SD − Qinfiltration_83

 Thus, SACC not only accounts for heat added via ducting and infiltration air, but it does so at two different temperatures – 83° F and 95° F. Heat added by these inefficiencies is more pronounced at higher temperatures than at lower temperatures.
 Hence why measurements at two different outdoor temperatures are required.

-SACC is weighted at 80% at 83° F and only 20% at 95° F since it’s expected that most users will use a portable AC at outdoor temperatures closer to 83° F the majority (approx. 80%) of time and closer to 95° F for a minimal amount (approx. 20%) of the time.
+SACC is weighted at 80% at 83° F and only 20% at 95° F since it’s expected that most users will use a portable AC at outdoor temperatures closer to 83° F the majority (approx. 80%) of the time and closer to 95° F for a minimal amount (approx. 20%) of time.

-In any case, the most important take away here is that SACC fully accounts for heat added by ducting and infiltration air, giving a much more accurate value for total cooling capacity in an actual real world environment than the values that were used previously – 8,000, 10,000, etc. BTUs.
+In any case, the most important takeaway here is that SACC fully accounts for heat added by ducting and infiltration air, giving a much more accurate value for total cooling capacity in an actual real world environment than the values that were used previously – 8,000, 10,000, etc. BTUs.

-And this brings us back to our main point – 12,000 BTU portable AC units are not really 12,000 BTU units.
+And this brings us right back to our main point – 12,000 BTU portable AC units are not really 12,000 BTU units.